pubnub/pubnub-mcp-server/resources/sdk_docs/swift_channel-groups.md

 # Channel Groups API for Swift Native SDK

-Channel groups let you bundle many channels under one group name and subscribe to that group to receive messages from all contained channels.
+Channel groups let you bundle many channels into a named group you can subscribe to.
+You can’t publish to a channel group—publish to individual channels instead.

 ##### Channel group operations
+- Subscribe to channel groups to receive messages from their member channels.

-- You can't publish to a channel group; only subscribe to it.
-Publish to individual channels instead.
+- Publishing to a channel group is not supported.

 ## Add channels to a channel group

 ##### Requires Stream Controller add-on
+Enable Stream Controller for your key in the Admin Portal.
+See the support page for enabling add-ons.

 Adds channels to a channel group.

 ### Method(s)

+Maximum number of channels: Up to 200 channels per API call.

 ```
 `1func add(